 A: Are you sure it needs to be replaced?
 At least half the calls I get for broken disposals turn out to be easy fixes.

-If your disposal is dead, plan on spending about $100 for a ½-horsepower disposal, and about an hour to replace it.
-You can save yourself some time if you buy the same brand of disposal, since the new one will attach easily to the old mounting ring.
+If your disposal is dead, plan on spending about $100 for a ⅓-horsepower disposal and about an hour to replace it.
+You can save yourself some time if you buy the same brand of disposal because the new one will attach easily to the old mounting ring.

 To remove the disposal, unplug it and grab a screwdriver.
-You’ll need to disconnect the dishwasher drain hose, which is attached with a hose clamp, and the drainpipe.
-They should easily disconnect, but have a rag handy to absorb a little water.
+You will need to disconnect the dishwasher drain hose, which is attached with a hose clamp, and the drainpipe.
+They should easily disconnect but have a rag handy to absorb a little water.

 The only thing left holding the disposal in place is the mounting ring.
 The mounting ring squeezes a rubber gasket (the black thing you see when you look down at the sink) into the mounting assembly, which holds the disposal to the sink.
 The mounting ring has “ears” on it that hold it to the mounting assembly.
 It also has round lugs in it that will allow you to remove the disposal.

 Stick a screwdriver in one of the mounting ears and, as you support the disposal, rotate the ring counterclockwise.
 The disposal will drop off into your hand.